Maintaining health and safety to minimise risk of COVID-19

 Latest New Zealand Government advice

-What should you do
+What drivers should do – General tips

-Before starting your shift:
+Before starting their shift

 Practice good hygiene

-You should wash your hands during break times as well or use hand sanitiser.
+- Wash hands during break times as well or use hand sanitiser.

 For guidance, see WHO’s guidelines on Hand Hygiene.